akka/akka-projection/docs/src/main/paradox/grpc.md

 @@project-info{ projectId="akka-projection-grpc" }

-It is currently only possible to use @extref:[akka-persistence-r2dbc](akka-persistence-r2dbc:projection.html) as the projection storage and journal for this module.
+It is currently only possible to use @ref:[akka-projection-r2dbc](r2dbc.md) ad offset storage and
+@extref:[akka-persistence-r2dbc](akka-persistence-r2dbc:journal.html) as journal for this module.

 @@dependency [sbt,Maven,Gradle] {
 group=com.lightbend.akka